 The U.S. Census documents the population per square mile for Washington County at 97.8 persons per square mile.
-The population per square mile in 2000 was 90.0 persons per square mile.
-The map on the following page shows the population density throughout the County.
+The population in 2000 was 90.0 persons per square mile.
+The map on the following page shows the population density throughout the county.
 The highest population concentration is located with town limits and along the I-81 corridor.
-Comparison with the population density map included in the 2002 Comprehensive Plan shows density maintining in these areas and some expanded growth in some areas in the western end of the County and around South Holston Lake.
+When compared with the population density map included in the 2002 Comprehensive Plan, it is evident that density has maintained in the same areas with expanded growth in some areas in the western end of the county and around South Holston Lake.
 The housing units per square mile reported in the 2000 Census was 40,8 houses.
 This number increased to 45.6 units per square mile in the 2010 Census.